 Company Overview: A Well-Established Company

-Prudential was founded in Newark, New Jersey in 1875.
+Prudential was founded in Newark, New Jersey, in 1875.
 Since then, the company has grown into a Fortune 500 company and one of the largest insurance companies in the world.
-The company operates in more than 40 countries and reported more than $1.7 trillion worth of assets under management through the second quarter of 2021.
+It operates in more than 40 countries and reported more than $1.7 trillion worth of assets under management through the second quarter of 2021.

 Available Plans: Four Types of Life Insurance and More

 Prudential offers four main types of life insurance: term, universal, indexed universal, and variable universal.
 Policies such as term are designed to provide only a certain amount of coverage for a set period of time, while others are permanent policies that provide coverage as long as they remain in force.
 Some, like indexed or variable universal, also give policyholders the ability to grow the value of their policies by investing their cash accounts in index funds or other investments.

 Term policies provide a fixed amount of coverage for a set period of time but don’t build cash value.
 Term coverage is Prudential’s least expensive type of life insurance.
 The company offers four different types of term policies, some of which can be converted to permanent policies within their first five years.

 - Term Essential: One of Prudential’s most affordable policies, it’s used for final expenses like paying off a mortgage or covering funeral arrangements.

 - Term Elite: This is similar to Prudential’s Term Essential product, but it offers premium credits for customers who choose to convert their coverage to a permanent product within the first five years.

 - SimplyTerm: This offers up to $1 million in coverage and can be purchased online.

 - PruTerm One: Prudential’s PruTerm One provides coverage one year at a time and is ideal for policyholders who may not need coverage beyond a year or two.

 Universal life insurance is a type of permanent coverage that lets policyholders pay more than their premiums each month.
 Whatever you pay beyond your premiums is diverted into a cash account that earns interest and grows over time.
 Prudential offers two different types of universal life insurance policies.